nevanscott/uxui0120/_lessons/ia-methods.md

 unit: 3
 day: 26
 topics:
-  - ia
+  - Information Architecture
-  - task-analysis
+  - Task Analysis
-  - use-case
+  - Use Case
-  - scenario
+  - Scenario
-  - user-research
+  - User Research
 ---

 In this class, we will go through three main topics: